 Only 36 % Only 36% of adults have written a will, 29 % of people have let someone know their funeral wishes and just 6 % of the public have written down their wishes or preferences about their future care, should they be unable to make decisions for themselves.

-is actually really important, obviously not just to us, but also to how that features in the lives of all the people who live on afterwards.”
+“What we know is that obviously we aregoing to die, but how we dieis actually really important, obviously not just to us, but also to how that features in the lives of all the people who live on afterwards.”